johnfkraus/react-lightbox-photo-album/README.md

 surge token

-Configure the SURGE_TOKEN and your unique SURGE_DOMAIN as Github secrets.
+Configure the SURGE_TOKEN and your unique SURGE_DOMAIN as GitHub secrets.

 Commiting changes to the main branch updates the live website by triggering a GitHub Action configure in the `.github/workflows/deploy.yml` file.